FS2020-USER-TESTER/KAP140-MOD-PACKAGE/README.md

     correct direction.

-6. If the AP is turned on while plane is parked or on runway as part of a test procedure, the trim will run to full nose down.
+6. If the AP is turned on while plane is parked or on runway as part of a test procedure, the trim may run to full nose down or up.
 If the pilot does not recheck trim and correct prior to take-off roll this will result in plane being uncontrollable.
 For this reason, the on-screen AP button press by mouse will be ignored at low airspeed.
-There is a partial fix for AP engaged with external control.
-Testing AP on the ground should be avoided in Microsoft Flight Simulator.
+When AP engaged with external control at low airspeed, the MOD will disengage.
+    Testing AP on the ground should not be performed with current version of Microsoft Flight Simulator.

 7. When in ALT hold mode, if the target altitude is modified, and then a keyboard or a mapped external control is used to increment or